laurelkeys/gsoc-2020/gsoc-final-report.md

 Hence, my changes for interactively updating appleseed.studio's viewport as effect parameters are changed – and previewing how the complete stack of post rendering stages make the render look like, as a rendering is paused / stopped – are still in [draft](https://github.com/appleseedhq/appleseed/pull/2885), since getting the user experience right first requires users to experience the effects, so it should still undergo changes as other effects get merged into master.

 ![](misc/images/finalreport/tone%20map%20-%20starship%20(shrinked).png)
-*Modified [Spaceship](https://benedikt-bitterli.me/resources/) scene, with different tone mapping curves.*
+*Modified [Spaceship](https://benedikt-bitterli.me/resources/) scene, with details showing the original (left) and tone mapped images (right, with decreasing exposure values)*

 ## Future Work

 As pretty much everything in software, there are always ways in which things could be improved.

 Below I list my three picks for "cherries on the cake" that could follow up on the work that has been done:

 ### 1. GPU accelerated effects
 One of the main ways we can improve the creative process for artists is to provide an [immediate connection](https://www.youtube.com/watch?v=EGqwXt90ZqA&feature=youtu.be&t=105) with what they are creating.